-The primary supply sources for the Dominguez District are purchased water from the West Basin Municipal Utility District (WBMWD) and the City of Torrance, along with groundwater pumped from the two underlying adjudicated basins (the Central Subbasin and the West Coast Subbasin).
-In addition, as described in Chapter 6, a portion of irrigation demand is served with recycled water.
+The primary supply sources for the Hermosa-Redondo District are purchased water from the West Basin Municipal Utility District (WBMWD) and groundwater pumped from the underlying adjudicated West Coast Subbasin.
+In addition, as described in Chapter 6, a portion of demand is served with recycled water.

-The District's groundwater supply is limited by Cal Water's Allowable Pumping Allocations (APA) from the two basins.
+The District's groundwater supply is limited by the District's Allowable Pumping Allocation (APA) from the West Coast Subbasin.
 In addition, Cal Water has identified other potential constraints on supply availability, including water quality and climate change.
 These constraints, along with associated management strategies are summarized in the following sections.